Driss Lachgar

-Driss Lachgar (ادريس لشݣر, born 1954, Rabat) is a Moroccan politician of the Socialist Union of Popular Forces (USFP) party.
+Driss Lachgar (إدريس لشكر, born 25 September 1954) is a Moroccan politician of the Socialist Union of Popular Forces (USFP) party.
 Between 2010 and 2012, he held the position of Minister of Relations with the Parliament in the cabinet of Abbas El Fassi.

 On 21 May 2017, Lachgar was re-elected for a second term as First Secretary of the USFP at the party's 10th congress.
 There was no opposing candidate, and he received 86.85% of the vote.